swisspol/GCDWebServer/README.md

 GCDWebServer was originally written for the [ComicFlow](http://itunes.apple.com/us/app/comicflow/id409290355?mt=8) comic reader app for iPad.
 It allow users to connect to their iPad with their web browser over WiFi and then upload, download and organize comic files inside the app.

-ComicFlow is [entirely open-source](https://github.com/swisspol/ComicFlow) and you can see how it uses GCDWebUploader in the [WebServer.m](https://github.com/swisspol/ComicFlow/blob/master/Classes/WebServer.m) file.
+ComicFlow is [entirely open-source](https://github.com/swisspol/ComicFlow) and you can see how it uses GCDWebServer in the [WebServer.h](https://github.com/swisspol/ComicFlow/blob/master/Classes/WebServer.h) and [WebServer.m](https://github.com/swisspol/ComicFlow/blob/master/Classes/WebServer.m) files.